 Founded in 1978, Lapland Lake features

-unparalleled woodland skiing on a superb trail system designed and meticulously maintained by
+unparalleled woodland skiing on a superb trail system designed by

 Olavi Hirvonen, former U.S. Olympic skier

 9am - 4:30pm Weekends & Holidays

 "...one of the Adirondacks' most established centers with a deserved reputation for consistently having the best snow conditions in the Adirondacks."